pierregoudjo/dotfiles/README.md

 - Run `vdirsyncer discover` command to discover the ics and vcard collections
 - Run `vdirsyncer sync` to pull the calendars and contacts locally

+### Load extras configuration scripts
+If you need to add some configuration but don't want it in SCM, create a ~/.zsh_extras file and write your configuration there.
+It will be sourced when an interactive session is launched
 ## Check the code

 See the [install.sh](install.sh)